Białystok Equality March: March

 According to Jacek Dehnel, he was supposed to make a speech at the opening of the march at a square on Skłodowska Street, however as marchers were faced with violence even prior to the official start of the march and the riot atmosphere prevented this.

 Approximately 800 to 1,000 pride marchers were opposed by thousands of members of far-right groups, ultra football fans, and others who threw rocks, bottles, and firecrackers at the marchers.
 Police estimated some 4,000 counter protesters were involved.
-Counter-protesters shouted "Bialystok free of perverts" and "God, honor and motherland", and objects were hurled at marchers from housing blocks along the route.
+Counter-protesters shouted "Bialystok free of perverts" and "God, honor and fatherland", and objects were hurled at marchers from housing blocks along the route.
 The marchers shouted "Poland free of fascists" as they marched some 3 kilometers in the city center.

 At around 5 in the evening the march ended, following the dispersal of far-right protesters by police who used pepper spray and stun grenades.
 To avoid being attacked as they left the march, some marchers hid LGBT flags and removed their makeup, in an effort to avoid standing out.

 More than 30 people were arrested for attacking police or the pride marchers.

 Dozens of marchers were injured.
 Amnesty International criticized the police response, saying they had failed to protect marchers and "failed to respond to instances of violence".